MattyOverington/innovation-industries-challenge/README.md

 ## What did you find hard?

-I ran into an issue towards the end of my work when attempting to test the full functionality.
+I found that my inexperience with all parts of the stack made things quite slow and hampered my ability to troubleshoot a few key issues I ran into.

+The largest issue being that when attempting to test the functionality I had added, the following error appeared during all `/job` GET and POST requests.

     ProgrammingError: SQLite objects created in a thread can only be used in that same thread.The object was created in thread id 23508 and this is thread id 22640